izmalkovv/carbook/privacy.md

 ## 14. ARTIFICIAL INTELLIGENCE (AI) DATA PROCESSING

-CarBook uses third-party AI services (Google Gemini and OpenAI) to process photos of service receipts for data extraction (OCR) and to generate smart maintenance recommendations based on your vehicle's service history.
-When you use these features, relevant data (receipt images, service history) is sent to these AI providers for processing.
+CarBook uses Google Gemini AI to process photos of service receipts for data extraction (OCR) and to generate smart maintenance recommendations based on your vehicle's service history.
+When you use these features, relevant data (receipt images, service history) is sent to Google for processing.
 These AI features are optional, and the app is fully functional without them.
 AI-generated recommendations are for informational purposes only and should not be considered professional automotive advice.

 ## 15. DO WE MAKE UPDATES TO THIS NOTICE?